What started out as a passion or hobby is now a thriving business. But is thriving the same thing as growing?

 CAC is often calculated alongside lifetime value (LTV), which refers to the total revenue a business can expect from a single customer.
 LTV is a strategic KPI to determine which customer segments are most valuable to a business.

-Learn more about small business finances:
+Learn more about small business KPIs:

 - Small business accounting: 5 steps to start your books